colinmeinke/universal-redux-router/README.md

 ```

 *Note*: The `%5B%5D` part is encoded square brackets `[]`
-which we use to denote that a query param is an array.
+that we use to denote that a query param is an array.

-In the above example we have the following state:
+In the above example, we have the following state:

 ```js
 {